-As the 2015 Legislative Session approaches, now is the time to familiarize yourself with your elected representatives, and the issues that will facing them upon their return to Albany.
+As the 2015 Legislative Session draws to a close it is more important than ever to contact your representatives!Please, take the time to familiarize yourself with your elected representatives, and the issues that will facing them.
 We encourage you to read through our position papers and press statements, and check back often to learn the latest.

 The newly-elected pro-life majority in the New York State Senate means unborn children have representatives who will protect them from Governor Cuomo's abortion expansion agenda, should the so-called "Women's Equality Act" make a reappearance in 2015.
 This is why pro-life votes on Election Day are so important to saving unborn lives!

-Already there are reports that Senator Brad Hoylman will be introducing legislation modeled after Oregon's physician-assisted suicide law.
+Senators Brad Hoylman and Diane Savino introduced legislation modeled after Oregon's doctor-prescribed suicide law.
 We encourage you to contact his office right away to let him know that New Yorkers facing difficult diagnoses need compassion and support- not lethal drugs from their doctor.
-Tell Senator Hoylman: Suicide is not healthcare; Killing is not compassion.
+Tell your senators: Suicide is not healthcare; Killing is not compassion.
+Senator John Bonacic has recently introduced similiar legislation matching a bill in the Assembly sponsored by Assemblywoman Amy Paulin.
+You can find more information about this urgent alert here.

 Follow NYSRTL on Facebook for urgent legislative alerts and timely news!